EMarc2023/Forecasting_with_GBM/README.md

 2. SHAP (SHapley Additive exPlanations): A rigourous game-theoretic method that breaks down individual predictions to show how each feature contributes locally and aggregates to global importance, enhancing interpretability and accountability.
 SHAP is model-agnostic.
 3. LIME (Local Interpretable Model-agnostic Explanations): A local surrogate modelling approach that explains single predictions by approximating the model’s behaviour near a given data point, supporting explainability at a granular level.

-Across all three methods, trip distance consistently stands out as the most important feature.
-Temporal variables like lag_24 (data from 24 hours prior), hour, and day of week also play significant roles, reflecting the strong seasonal and temporal dependencies within the data.
+Across all three methods, hour (i.e., the trip hour) consistently stands out as the most important feature.
+Temporal variables like lag_24 (data from 24 hours prior), day of the week, fare amount, and passenger count also play significant roles, reflecting the strong seasonal and temporal dependencies within the data.

 The agreement among these diverse explainability approaches confirms that the ML model is capturing stable, meaningful patterns, making the forecasting results both reliable and transparent for business decision-making.